-My name is Suzanne Yeagley.
-I grew up in a town called Mountain Top, but I’m pretty sure it was in a valley.
+I grew up in a town called Mountain Top, though I’m pretty sure it was in a valley.

-One of the things I learned was that that I like to get paid, and I have always been willing to work anywhere I could.
-Over the years I’ve worked at a variety of places, including a donut shop, opthamologist office, pizza place, ski lodge, marina store, the Circle K, a barbeque joint, a JCPenney call center, and a titanium plant, just to name a few.
+I worked for my dad’s company while I was growing up.
+I learned that I liked to get paid, and I have always been willing to work anywhere I could.
+Over the years I’ve worked at a variety of places, including a donut shop, opthamologist office, pizza place, ski lodge, marina store, the Circle K, a barbeque joint, the JCPenney call center, and a titanium plant, just to name a few.

 Here are some other pictures from that issue of Good Housekeeping.
-I just find them fascinating…
+I find them fascinating…